-Respective responsibilities of Trustee and Auditor
+Respective responsibilities of trustees and the auditor

-As described on page 44, the Scheme's Trustee is responsible, under the Pensions Act 2004, for ensuring that there is prepared maintained and from time to time revised a Schedule of Contributions which sets out the rates and due dates of certain contributions payable towards the Scheme by or on behalf of the employer and the active members of the scheme.
-The Trustee is also responsible for keeping records in respect of contributions received in respect of the active members of the Scheme and for monitoring whether contributions are made to the Scheme by the employer in accordance with the Schedule of Contributions.
+As explained more fully on page 44, the Scheme's Trustee is responsible for ensuring that there is prepared, maintained and from time to time revised a Schedule of Contributions showing the rates and due dates of certain contributions payable towards the Scheme by or on behalf of the employer and the active members of the Scheme.
+The Trustees are also responsible for keeping records in respect of contributions received in respect of the active members of the Scheme and for monitoring whether contributions are made to the Scheme by the employer in accordance with the Schedule of Contributions.